Why Refer Your Eye Care Patients to Us?

 The health care professionals you choose to send your patients to reflects upon you as the referring physician.
 Ideally, you want your patients to visit a practice where they’re offered top-notch care, professionalism, and empathy.
 At 20/20 Eye Care, we take this very seriously and give our utmost to ensure a quality experience for all of our patients.

-Melania Napolitano, O.D. earned her Bachelor of Science Degree at Queens College, NY, and completed her Doctorate at SUNY State College of Optometry.
+Dr. Melania and Dr. Maria earned her Bachelor of Science Degree at Queens College, NY, and completed her Doctorate at SUNY State College of Optometry.

 Dr. Napolitano is particularly interested in specialty contact lenses, and offers specialty contacts to patients with keratoconus, post-surgery corneal complications and other corneal irregularities.
 From the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient, Dr. Napolitano makes sure to find the proper fit for all her patients.

 We are a referral center based subspecialty contact lens practice.

 We work with Corneal Specialists to offer a continuum of care for their patients with corneal irregularities by providing advanced custom contact lens fitting for the most hard-to-fit patients.

 Custom designed scleral lenses help patients with corneal irregularities achieve dramatic improvements in visual acuity and comfort.
 The scleral lenses’ oxygen permeable fluid-filled chamber protects the eye as it provides it with the moisture and oxygen it needs to stay healthy.
 This makes scleral lenses fantastic for promoting the healing of the cornea.